ViewBridge: Curriculum Knowledge Distillation for Activity View-Invariance Under Extreme Viewpoint Changes: Experiments

-\paragraph{Temporal Keystep Grounding.} Table~\ref{tab:model_performance_grounding} shows results on the temporal keystep grounding task.
-We report the standard temporal sentence grounding metrics~\cite{flanagan2023learningtemporalsentencegrounding, barrios2023localizingmomentslongvideo}, Recall@$K$ with Intersection-over-Union (IoU) $\geq \theta$ and Mean Iou (mIoU).
-We evaluate at multiple IoU thresholds and $K$=1.
-See appx. for full set of $\theta$.
-We also break down the results as a function of how difficult the input views are, ranging from best (B) to mid (M) to worst (W).
-Recall that our method ought to have the greatest advantage precisely on the most challenging viewpoints that endure significant occlusions.
+Table~\ref{tab:model_performance_grounding} (a) shows the results for TSG.
+We break down results as a function of input view difficulty, ranging from easy (E) to moderate (M) to difficult (D), according to camera ranks.
+Recall that our method ought to have the greatest advantage precisely on the most difficult viewpoints that endure significant occlusions.

-We outperform existing view-invariant baselines, including a state-of-the-art (SOTA) ego-exo view-invariant representation learning method, VI Encoder~\cite{grauman2024egoexo4dunderstandingskilledhuman}, as well the SOTA egocentric grounding model, CliMer~\cite{flanagan2023learningtemporalsentencegrounding}.
-We observe poor performance with CliMer, suggesting that their contrastive stitching strategy breaks down when training on exo views where clips from different keysteps are far less visually different than the corresponding egocentric clips.
-This underscores the complexity of learning temporally discriminative features from exocentric views, particularly from distant or occluded viewpoints where visual content is largely stationary.
-We outperform a grounding model that uses VI Encoder~\cite{grauman2024egoexo4dunderstandingskilledhuman} as the video encoder, highlighting the limitations of its standard ego-exo contrastive training strategy.
+We outperform SOTA ego-exo view-invariant representation learning method, VI Encoder, as well a SOTA egocentric grounding model, CliMer.
+We observe poor performance with CliMer, suggesting that their contrastive stitching strategy breaks down in non-egocentric settings, where exo clips from very different keysteps can still share significant visual overlap.
+This underscores the complexity of learning temporally discriminative features from exo views, particularly from distant or occluded viewpoints where visual content is largely stationary.

-Replacing our encoder with EgoVLPv2~\cite{pramanick2023egovlpv2egocentricvideolanguagepretraining} in the same grounding model (row 3), we see competitive performance for the easiest viewpoints (B,M), but then observe a large gap for the harder ones (W).
-We significantly outperform EgoVLPv2 on the severely occluded views across multiple IoU thresholds, demonstrating that our model effectively distills high quality views into impoverished viewpoints.

-Overall, our model exhibits remarkable viewpoint-robustness, with limited drop in performance --- and even improvement --- from the best (least occluded) view case.
-This supports our hypothesis that our curriculum strategy can ensure that lower ranked views receive distillation from more better-quality views over the course of training, whereas higher-ranked views have few better views to learn from.
-Thus our curriculum preferentially and aggressively targets improving performance from lower-ranked views by selectively exploiting all available \textit{better} views to enrich them.

-\paragraph{Keystep Recognition.} Next we evaluate on the keystep recognition task.
-Table~\ref{tab:model_performance_recognition} reports top-1 accuracy on the official val set.
-We significantly outperform the current SOTA model on the fine-grained keystep recognition benchmark (VI Encoder) This result demonstrates the value of our additional ranking-based view-contrastive loss beyond a naive ego-exo contrastive pre-training objective used in VI Encoder.